Stack logo

 If you’re storing your embeddings in Pinecone, see this post for a dedicated post on it, but the short answer is you configure a Pinecone “Index” and store some metadata along with the vector, so when you get results from Pinecone you can easily re-associate them with your application data.
 For instance, you can store the document ID for a row that you want to associate with the vector.

-If you’re storing the embedding in Convex, you can store it as a number array (the way it's returned from APIs like OpenAI), or as a binary blob, if you want to optimize the storage size.
-We can make a binary blob this by converting it into a Float32Array pretty easily in JavaScript:
+If you’re storing the embedding in Convex, you can store it as a number array (the way it's returned from APIs like OpenAI).

 You can represent the embedding as a field in a table in your schema: